maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 14.md

 - Compute depth and surfaces.

 #### 2-view Geometry
-How de find dense correspondences between two views?
+How do we find dense correspondences between two views?
 ![[Screenshot 2024-11-28 at 4.13.54 PM.png]]

 In the planar case: the mapping can be obtained by homography
 ![[Screenshot 2024-11-28 at 4.15.45 PM.png]]
-And we can get to dense correspondences since we know ho to warp every point.
+And we can get to dense correspondences since we know how to warp every point.
 ==It only works when the world is planar, which is generally not the case.==

 Non-planar case:
 ![[Screenshot 2024-11-28 at 4.16.41 PM.png]]
 Under perspective projection, lines are still lines.
-The only correspondence that would be consistent would a line in the second view.
+The only correspondence that would be consistent would be a line in the second view.
 ![[Screenshot 2024-11-28 at 4.17.32 PM.png]]
 And that line is called the epipolar line.